 What is Home Automation and What Can a Smart Home Do?

 Home Automation is a means of controlling devices within your home remotely.
 The system will control these devices and keep you informed about what is going on in your home.

 The possibilities are huge, but it is best to start small with the areas that you really need and then expand as you see the potential and get comfortable with the technology.
-As you get more comfortable with it, you can them make changes (over the internet if you're not at home!) and ensure that you have control.
+As you get more comfortable with it, you can then make changes (over the internet if you’re not at home!) and ensure that you have control.